 If you like what this card has to offer, read our review of the Petal® 1 Visa® Credit Card to learn more.

 There are several second-chance credit cards out there that don’t require a security deposit, but many of them charge various fees, including annual fees.
 Some also charge high interest rates or restrict where you can use your card, making it difficult to use regularly.

 We made sure to focus on credit cards that offer reasonably good features, such as rewards, and accessibility.
-That said, it’s important to take time to research several options, which may include secured cards, before deciding which one is the best fit for you.
+That said, it’s important to take time to research several options before deciding which one is the best fit for you.

-Even though these second-chance credit cards may be easier to qualify for than premium cards, it’s still generally easier to be approved for a secured credit card.
+Even though these second-chance credit cards may be easier to qualify for with poor credit compared to premium cards, it may be easier to be approved for a secured credit card.
 If you have trouble opening an unsecured card, consider a secured card instead.

-If you’re a student with little to no credit, consider a student credit card as a good first step instead.
+And if you’re a student with little to no credit, you can compare student credit card offers on Credit Karma.

-How to make the most of a second-chance credit card with no security deposit
+How to make the most of second-chance cards with no security deposit

-After you get your card in the mail — if you’re approved — take advantage of the opportunity to build your credit as soon as possible.
-The most important things you can do with an unsecured credit card are to track your purchases, pay your monthly bill on time (and in full, if possible), and keep your balance low relative to your available credit.
+After you get your card in the mail, take advantage of the opportunity to build up your credit as soon as possible.
+Here are some of the most important things you can do.

-You can help establish a positive payment history by setting up automatic payments each month or by requesting an alert when your bill is due.
-While you just need to make the minimum payment for it to be considered on time, consider paying the card in full and on time to avoid interest charges.
+- Establish a positive payment history by setting up automatic payments each month or by requesting an alert when your bill is due.
+While you just need to make the minimum payment for it to be considered on time, consider paying the card in full to avoid interest charges.